ccaragol/TeamsDialPlanEditor/README.md

 New features coming include:

-Enter and extension range and generate a normalization rol.
+Enter and extension range and generate a normalization rule.
 Maybe assign the dial plan to a single or group of users?
 Signing the code so it just runs without a warning Error catching (yeah, it's not there, early version)